ABOUT

 Hi, I'm Zina,

-Today, I run my own studio between Dubai and Amman, working with personal brands, cultural projects, and global agencies.
+Today, I run my studio between Dubai and Amman, working with personal brands, cultural projects, and global agencies.
+I create visual worlds across digital and physical space -concept imagery, objects, campaigns, and spatial narratives- sometimes quiet and cinematic, sometimes bold and layered.

 FEATURED IN: